Skip to content

 --ram 191072

 You can call the module directly with python -m plaknit.mosaic if you prefer to pin the interpreter.
-The progress display stays minimal with three bars: Mask tiles → Binary mask → Mosaic (shown when rich is installed).
+The progress display stays minimal with four bars: Radiometry (optional) → Mask tiles → Binary mask → Mosaic (shown when rich is installed).

 Required arguments